Chicago Bulls: Training facilities

 Alumni Hall on DePaul University's Lincoln Park campus was the practice facility for the Bulls in the 1960s and 1970s.

-In 1992, the team began training at the Berto Center, located in Deerfield, Illinois.
+In the early '80s the team practiced at Angel Guardian, a former orphanage located in Chicago's Rogers Park neighborhood.
+In 1985, the Bulls moved practices to the Multiplex health club in Deerfield, Illinois.
+In 1992, the team moved to a newly built private facility, the Sheri L. Berto Center in Deerfield.

 On June 13, 2012, the team announced that it would move its practice facility to a downtown location closer to the United Center to reduce game day commutes.
 On September 12, 2014, the Bulls officially opened their new training facility, the Advocate Center (named after the Advocate Medical Group, one of the medicine-practicing firms that serves Chicago), a block east of the United Center.